 For more strategic planning ideas, check out our post on how to create a social media marketing plan.

 But you don’t need millions of followers to make a Facebook Page worthwhile.
-Neon Retro Arcade in Pasadena, California, has about 25,800 followers, but local promotions run from their Facebook Page have been successful enough that they’ve stopped advertising in their local newspaper.
+Neon Retro Arcade in Pasadena, California, has about 25,800 followers.
+And the promotions they run on their Page have been successful enough that they’ve stopped advertising in their local newspaper.

 Keep the following Facebook marketing best practices in mind to maximize the effectiveness of your Facebook Page: